tektoncd/cli/docs/cmd/tkn_triggertemplate_describe.md

 ## tkn triggertemplate describe

-Describes a triggertemplate in a namespace
+Describes a TriggerTemplate in a namespace

 ***Aliases**: desc*